can-it/can-it/README.md

 `@can-it/core` is an npm library that provides functionality for handling access control and permission checks based on actions and resource identification.

+## ⛔ Project Status
+The project is still under development, which means there will be frequent breaking changes in versions 0.x.x.
+Please wait until version 1.0.0 for a more stable release.

 ## Installation

 You can install the library using npm.
 Run the following command in your project directory: